 Ancient history, the heritage of some of the world’s greatest empires, exquisite arts and crafts, rich cultural heritage and refined and varied cuisine, coupled with diverse climates and breathtaking natural wonders provide the perfect platform for Iran to tap into the fast-growing and lucrative global tourism market.

-The country is also exceedingly rich in mineral resources, which are worth an estimated USD 27.3 trillion dollars.
+The country is also exceedingly rich in mineral resources, which are worth an estimated USD700~800 billion.
 Iran is the MENA region’s leading country in reserves and production of critical base metals, including iron ore, zinc, steel, copper and lead.

 Iran"s global ranks in mine"s production